cosmos/sdk-tutorials/tutorials/5-docker-intro/index.md

 $ docker run -it node:lts-slim
 ```

 `-it` is short for `--interactive --tty` and means "with input and output", instead of a fully detached container.
 Learn more with `docker run --help`.
-This should return you a Node (Node.js) prompt:
+This should return you a Node.js prompt:

 ```javascript
 Welcome to Node.js v18.12.1.